You Support This Site

 As expected from a young executive, Bateman is surrounded by similarly successful corporate VP's.
 They all work for the same company, and it's great listening to Bateman's narrative give razor-sharp commentary on each of them, while on-screen they're comparing who's got the most expensive suits, best apartments, and even the best-looking business cards, and all the while Bateman is obsessing over every one while slipping deeper into his insanity.

-The action of the film kicks off once Bateman, in his jealousy, brings coworker Paul Owen (Jared Leto: URBAN LEGEND) home and summarily executes him.
+The action of the film kicks off once Bateman, in his jealousy, brings coworker Paul Allen (Jared Leto: URBAN LEGEND) home and summarily executes him.
 Enter Detective Donald Kimball (Willem Dafoe: eXistenZ, SHADOW OF THE VAMPIRE, SPIDER-MAN), who is hired by Allen's family to find him.
 Bateman then finds himself with the simultaneous task of throwing Kimball off track while sating his ever-increasing homicidal urges.
 The end leaves the audience with a few questions, but it's a good twist and, in my opinion, fitting and satisfying.

 The original novel, written by Bret Easton Ellis, was set in the 80's, and Director Mary Harron stays true to that timeframe in her version of the script.
 In fact, the producers went out of their way to capture the 80's feel by having fashion designers set up the complete suit wardrobe modeled after 80's styles.